sishar444/project-proposal/PLANNING.md

 ### User Needs Statement

 As a user, I want to be able to search for upcoming events (sports, concerts, operas, etc.) in my area.
+I should be able to filter my search by location, and save a list in CSV format for future reference.

 ## Information Requirements